 Google wins its Java case against Oracle (again), saves billions in fees — for now

-The jury agreed Google's use of Java APIs was "Fair Use" under copyright law.
+The jury agreed that Google's use of Java APIs was "Fair Use" under copyright law.

 Oracle was seeking roughly $9 billion in licensing fees and damages from Google for the use of Java APIs in Android.
 However, earlier today, a jury found that Google’s use of Java constituted “Fair Use” under US copyright law.